CARES Act: Paycheck Protection Program Provides Small Businesses an Opportunity for Relief

 The CARES Act also includes provisions for those with pre-existing SBA loans.
 Under the Act, lenders are obligated to give a complete payment deferment for one year.
 If you have such a loan, it is important that you reach out to your lender or the SBA to document the deferment.
 Unfortunately, you can’t just stop paying for one year without contacting the SBA and securing the deferment in writing.

-R. Thomas Avery represents corporate entities and individuals in a wide variety of complex commercial litigation matters, including contract disputes, lender liability, construction defect claims, mechanic’s liens and other commercial disputes.
-A veteran litigator, he is committed to counseling and leading clients through every aspect of their case, from the initial consultation through trial and appeals.
+Thom represents and counsels clients in a wide variety of complex commercial litigation matters, including contract disputes, lender liability, construction defect claims, mechanic’s liens and other commercial disputes.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 Any opinions expressed in this post are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.
 You should not act upon the information presented herein without seeking the advice of legal counsel.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.